A Short Talk With Makena Onjerika

 MAKENA ONJERIKA

 Neither of these anthologies was produced within a traditional publishing context.
 We did everything ourselves.
 Over six months, I worked with each writer on drafting and redrafting their story.
 Some writers persisted.
 Some did not.
 Then I did some copy editing as best as I could and published the work via Kindle direct publishing.
-The aim was to put out some first works by mainly Kenyan writers, to give them a jumping off point in their careers.
+The aim was to put out some first works by mainly Kenyan writers, to give them a jumping-off point in their careers.
 Finding time to get the work done was my main challenge.
 I published each anthology around Christmas time.
 A grave mistake.
 Will I put together more anthologies?
 Perhaps.
 Self-publishing like this is hardly financially viable.
 I do it as a way to bring more Kenyan stories into the world.
 I believe they are being read and will continue to be read through the years.
 I am a proponent of digital reading by the way.
 I don’t see physical books ever being viable in Africa.
 The distribution hurdles are too great.
 But legal ebooks cost far less to produce and are accessible everywhere instantaneously.
 You can carry a whole library on your phone.
 I think African writers and publishers should place themselves at the forefront of innovating both the forms and formats of fiction.

 A LONG HOUSE